lewismj/cassandra_ec2/README.md

 # Cassandra EC2
-This repository provides some simple Python scripts for creating an Apache Cassandra cluster using EC2 instances.
-Useful if you want to spin up a development cluster using script, without relying on DCOS or similar.
-Intended for spinning up development clusters only.
-Even for development purposes, do specify the authorised addresses flag.
+This repository provides a Python script for creating and managing an Apache Cassandra cluster using EC2 instances.
+Useful if you want to spin up a development cluster directly on EC2 instances, without relying on DCOS or similar.
+The script is intended for development clusters only.
+Do specify the authorised addresses flag.
 Or, manually reconfigure the security group inbound rules once cluster is up and running.
+The script will take AMI and EBS volume type & size as parameters.

-I’ve taken some things from the [SparkEC2][1] project.
+The script is loosely based on the scripts for staring Spark found in the[SparkEC2][1] project.

 *Under development, currently just the ‘create’ action is supported.*

 ## Todo
 - 1. Implement the destroy command.
 - 2. Make the options a configuration file.
 - 3. Allow more configuration, easily setup multi-region clusters.
 ## Name
 **`cassandra_ec2.py [options] `**
 ## Description
 Briefly, this script will:
 - create a security group.
 - launch the desired number of instances, with storage.
 - wait for the cluster to start (i.e. can ‘ssh’ to the instances).
 - download the desired version of Apache Cassandra.
 - copy Cassandra to each instance.
 - perform a number of ‘sed’ edits on each ‘cassandra.yaml’ file.
 ## Options
 - **-u --user** The SSH user you want to connect to your instances as (default: ec2-user).
 - **-r -—region** EC2 region name (default: eu-central-1).
 - **-z -—zone** The availability zone to use (default: eu-central-1b).